TB6 Zhīgōu

 Reviewed by · Licensed Acupuncturist & TCM Physician · Last reviewed June 2026

-TB6 (Zhīgōu, “Branch Ditch”) is the Jing-River point of the Triple Burner Meridian.
-It is located 3 cun proximal to TB4, on the dorsal forearm, between the radius and ulna.
-It regulates Qi and clears heat, activates the channel and alleviates pain, benefits the chest and hypochondrium.
+TB6 (Zhīgōu, “Zhīgōu”) is the Jing-River point of the Triple Burner Meridian.
+It is located on the dorsal aspect of the forearm, 3 cun proximal to the dorsal wrist crease, in the depression between the radius and the ulna.
+It clears heat from the three jiaos, moves the qi and unblocks the bowels, resolves stagnation in the channel, benefits the chest and hypochondrium, opens the orifices and benefits the voice.

 Location

-3 cun proximal to TB4, on the dorsal forearm, between the radius and ulna.
+On the dorsal aspect of the forearm, 3 cun proximal to the dorsal wrist crease, in the depression between the radius and the ulna.

 Needling